astro-group-bristol/profiling-with-flamegraphs/README.md

      | FlameGraph/flamegraph.pl > results/perf.svg

   ```
-- I think you can do something similar on MacOS using Instruments?
+- I think you can do something similar on MacOS using `Instruments`
   (maybe [here](https://github.com/Kelvenbit/FlameGraphs-Instruments)
    or [here](https://carol-nichols.com/2015/12/09/rust-profiling-on-osx-cpu-time/)??)